MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 ------------------------------------------------------------------------------------------------------------
 ## Add your routes to your server.js file
 - add your routes before the server starts like so:

 ```
+js
 const Hapi = require('hapi');

 // create a server with a host and port